What is Cloud Block Storage?

-Storm Block Storage (SBS) provides additional hard drive space for your Storm Server with just a few clicks.
-The space is not pre-formatted; rather, it is a raw block device.
+Cloud Block Storage provides additional hard drive space for your Private Cloud Hosted Server with just a few clicks.
+The space is not pre-formatted but rather, it is a raw block device.
 The simplicity of providing a raw block device on the cloud means that you can mount and format the space on your server however you would like, with whatever filesystem is appropriate for your needs.
-This does entail a small amount of work getting the space into a usable state.
+This does entail a small amount of work getting the space into a usable state which we will address in this article.

-First, in your manage interface, hit “Create” and then select “Storm Block Storage”.
+First, in your manage interface, hit "Add" and then select "Cloud Block Storage".

 The volume will soon be created and mounted to the server.